-Mr. Hellerman has been a Director of the Fund since 2009 and its Chief Compliance Officer and Chief Financial Officer since January 2010.
+Mr. Hellerman has been a Director of SPE since 2009 and its Chief Compliance Officer since January 2010.
 Mr. Hellerman has more the 40 years of financial experience, including serving as a Financial Analyst and Branch Chief at the U.S. Securities and Exchange Commission and as Chief Financial Analyst at the Antitrust Division of the U.S. Department of Justice for 17 years.
-He has served as a director of a number of public companies, including registered investment companies, and as a financial and corporate consultant since 1993.
+He has served as a director of a number of public companies, including registered investment companies, and as a financial and corporate consultant during the period 1993 through 2013.

-Charles C. Walden,
+Charles C. Walden.

-Mr. Walden has been a Director of the Fund since 2009.
+Mr. Walden has been a Director of SPE since 2009.
 He has over 40 years of experience in investments, including 30 years experience as a chief investment officer in the life insurance industry.
 He has served on the board of directors of mutual funds for over 15 years, including the investment committees of a healthcare system and a religious diocese.
 Mr. Walden is a Chartered Financial Analyst.